iiiw/espanso-package-licenses/README.md

 # espanso-package-licenses

 License text and boilerplate for popular open source licenses.
-Generate license texts and headers on the fly.
+Generate license text and headers on the fly.

 ## Usage